Narcis47/ESP32-OTA-Platform/README.md

 ### 🔄 Phase 9 — Deploy
 - [ ] Serveo tunnel port 8083
-- [ ] Added to start.bat
 - [ ] Demo video

----

-## 🤖 AI Assistance

-This project was developed with the assistance of Claude AI (Anthropic) for code review, architecture decisions, and debugging.

 ---

 ## 📄 License